hkamran80/articles/markdown/articles/2022-06-15-automating-visualizers-thumbnails-creation.md

   Type 'Promise<Element>' is missing the following properties from type 'ReactElement<any, any>': type, props, key
 ```

 This is because the `registerRoot` function (in `src/index.tsx`) takes a `React.FC<{}>`, but the asynchronous `Video` component was returning a `Promise`.
 So back to the drawing board.
 On Remotion's [Dynamic duration, FPS, & dimensions page](https://www.remotion.dev/docs/dynamic-metadata#change-metadata-based-on-asynchronous-information), I found the use of a `useEffect` hook, combined with a `delayRender` and a `continueRender` function from Remotion.
 I placed the `await getAudioDurationInSeconds(...)` function in the `useEffect` hook, and added a `handle` variable (based on the example provided), but it threw the same error regarding async functions and at the top levels of modules.
-React doesn't like `useEffect`s containing `async` functions, so I wrapped it in a function and came up with the following:
+React doesn't like `useEffect`s containing top-level asynchronous functions ([read more on Robin Wieruch's site](https://www.robinwieruch.de/react-hooks-fetch-data/)), so I wrapped it in a function and came up with the following:

 ```typescript
 const [handle] = useState(() => delayRender());